-In light of the recent devastating wildfires in Los Angeles, fire safety has taken on even greater significance for homeowners, particularly those planning accessory dwelling units (ADUs).
 Fire-related risks in California are becoming increasingly prevalent.
-Ensuring that your ADU meets safety standards is essential, both to comply with regulations but to protect lives and property.
+Ensuring that your accessory dwelling unit (ADU) meets safety standards is essential, both to comply with regulations and to protect lives and property.

 Fire Rating and Fire-Rated Construction for ADUs